Categories

 • Allocate to actively-managed U.S. equities strategies that may not be so concentrated, even if they may lag in a momentum-driven market.

-Steve Fox is a senior client analytics manager with 28 years of industry experience (as of 12/31/2022).
-He holds a PhD in economics from the University of California, Santa Barbara and a bachelor’s degree in economics and mathematics from the University of California.
+Steve Fox is a client analytics director with 29 years of industry experience (as of 12/31/2023).
+He holds a PhD in economics from the University of California, Santa Barbara and a bachelor’s degree in economics and mathematics from the University of California, Davis.

 Current forward price-to-earnings (P/E) ratio is a current stock’s price over “predicted” earnings per share.
 P/E ratios are used to determine the relative value of a company’s shares against similar companies within the same industry or a single company across a period of time.
 A high P/E ratio may imply that a company’s stock is overvalued or investors are expecting high growth rates in the future.